vanshjhamb9/my-site/replit.md

 # Overview

-This is a modern portfolio website for KodyTechnoLab, built as a full-stack web application.
+This is a modern portfolio website for KodyTechnoLab (branded as "Neural Coder AI"), built as a full-stack web application.
 The project replicates and enhances a technology company's website with advanced visual design, interactive animations, and modern UI components.
-The site features sections for services, portfolio, team, testimonials, and contact information, all designed with a dark theme and purple/violet accent colors.
+The site features sections for services, portfolio, team, testimonials, blog, and contact information, all designed with a dark theme and purple/violet accent colors.

 The application uses a monorepo structure with separate client and server directories, sharing common schema definitions.
 It's designed as a single-page application with smooth scrolling navigation and rich animations throughout.

+## Recent Changes (October 2, 2025)
+- **Replit Environment Setup**: Configured the project to run in Replit environment
+  - Fixed dev script from Windows `set NODE_ENV=development` to Unix-compatible `NODE_ENV=development`
+  - Configured workflow to run on port 5000 with webview output
+  - Server properly configured to bind to `0.0.0.0:5000` with `allowedHosts: true` for Replit proxy
+  - Updated `.gitignore` to include `/dist` directory
+  - Application now successfully running and serving the frontend

 # User Preferences